notsocertain/technical-test--RAG/README.md

 How: Uses FlashRank, a cross-encoder that evaluates the query and document together, providing superior contextual understanding.

-Stage 3: Hybrid Scoring

-Why: To get the best of both worlds.

-How: The final rank is a weighted combination of the keyword score (for precision) and the cross-encoder score (for semantic nuance).

 ### Generation & Prompt Engineering
 Preventing Hallucinations: A strong system prompt strictly commands the LLM to answer only from the provided document chunks.